Advanced Settings

 Most

-commonly-used mounts have some amount of backlash in declination.
+commonly-used mounts have some backlash in declination.

 the Dec guide commands.
 During this interval, the declination